dmarcoux/dmarcoux.com/content/posts/how-i-organize-my-digital-music-collection.md

 `--device=/dev/cdrom` refers to the CD drive in my computer.

+Both `--mount` options are bound to directories which must exist, otherwise the command won't work.
+It's as simple as running `mkdir -p "${HOME}/.config/whipper" "${HOME}/music-to-import"` to address this.

 The first `--mount` is to mount the *whipper* configuration into the *Docker* container.
 This configuration was generated with `whipper drive analyze`, so the same command as above, but by replacing `cd rip` for `drive analyze`.
+After executing `drive analyze`, it is also needed to run `drive offset`.

 The second `--mount` is where *whipper* will output the songs from CDs it ripped.